Hoffee-Toffee/Troll-Toll-Calculator/README.md

 As a non-registered troll toll operator:
 * I want to view a list of bridges in Auckland and their stats
+* I want to view a single bridge with all it's data
 * I want to see an average estimate (this can be made up) of how much toll a bridge-troll can be collect for each bridge using any sources to collect or estimate this data.

 ### Stretch